Get All the Dirt

-Garden dahlias can be purchased as single tubers or as large tuber clumps; which is better?
-After many seasons of testing, we can confirm that both will grow just fine.
+Spring planted dahlias can be bought as single tubers or as tuber clumps.
+Which is better?
+Turns out both grow nicely.

-Small farm growers tend to sell individual tubers.
-A clump can be cut to produce multiple single tubers and this translates into more dahlias for the grower to sell.
+Small dahlia growers usually sell individual tubers.
+A fall harvested root clump can be cut into a number of single tubers, producing more dahlias for the grower to sell.
 Each tuber must have an eye, as this is what sprouts and grows into a new plant.
-If a clump has 3 to 5 eyes, a knowledgeable trimmer can get that number of individual tubers from the clump.
-However, this takes time, skill and patience.
+If a clump has several eyes, a knowledgeable trimmer can harvest several eyed tubers.
+However, this takes time and skill.

-This avid home gardener's basket of washed dahlia roots is ready for trimming and winter storage.
+This basket of freshly dug and washed dahlia roots is ready to cut or store as is for winter. ->